-This course is a continuation of CIS 276.
 This course provides an introduction to the administration of fundamental networking services and protocols.
 Topics included in this course are implementing, managing, and maintaining essential network operating system services such as those for client address management, name resolution, security, routing, and remote access.
 Students gain hands-on experience performing common network infrastructure administrative tasks.